- Traffic and Travel: Holiday traffic significantly increases accident and trauma risk.

 The excitement and schedule changes of holidays often cause chronic patients to:

-- Miss medication doses -- insulin, blood pressure pills, anticoagulants, COPD inhalers
+- Miss medication doses -- insulin, blood pressure pills, anticoagulants, Chronic Obstructive Pulmonary Disease (COPD) inhalers

 - Run out of prescriptions -- pharmacies may have limited holiday hours